Zdenda78/PAmPAlini/README.md

 Compatibility: Works on modern browsers (Chrome, Firefox, Edge, etc.).

 Offline Mode: Features a fallback audio generator if no internet connection is available.

-Secret Feature: Type "0410" when the leaderboard is visible to reset it (use with caution!).

 Installation
 Download or clone the repository containing index.html.